eoinpinaqui/Github-Visualiser/README.md

 ![User Example](img/user-example.gif)

 ### The Repositories Section - Graph, Lists and Example
-Here is the graph that appears in the repositories section, as well as an example of what the full repository section looks like:
+Here are the graphs and lists that appear in the repositories section, as well as an example of what the full repository section looks like:
 #### A line graph that shows commits by contributors over time:
 ![Commits Over Time](img/repo-over-time.PNG)
 #### A list of the top 5 contributors determined by commits: